 Functions Development Guidelines

-For more information about the Functions API, check out the Functions API documentation.
+For more information about the available Functions modules or the public REST API (for Functions v2) you can work with directly, check out the Functions Modules or REST API documentation.

 Introduction